WordPress/gutenberg/packages/components/src/theme/README.md

 ### `accent`: `CSSProperties[ 'color' ]`

-The accent color, used as the primary color _(wording TBD)_.
+Used to set the accent color (used by components as the primary color).
 If an accent color is not defined, the default fallback value is the original WP Admin main theme color.

 -   Required: No